18461271/state_farm_driver_distraction_detection/README.md

 5. Test: test images are  processed by method(1).

-Looking further: more advanced techniques like hand picked features ( head and radio area) are interesting, KNN is also worth trying, but my laptop is running out of memmory during saving features.
+Looking further: more advanced techniques like hand picked features ( head and radio area) are interesting, KNN is also worth trying, I highly recommender python package [annoy](https://github.com/spotify/annoy), it is also implemented by Spotify.
+Howerver, my laptop is running out of memmory during saving features.

 My device information is as follows:
 Intel Core i7-77000HQ CPU@ 2.8GHz, 16GB RAM